MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 Search by attributes is supported, but it only fetches results for exact matches of search words.
 For example, for a **'Fabric** attribute with a value of "Cashmere cotton", if a customer searches for "Cash" then no products with "cashmere cotton" as the fabric will be retrieved, whereas if a site user searches for "Cashmere", "Cotton", or "Cashmere Cotton", then products with "cashmere cotton" as the fabric will be retrieved.

-### Additional options for attribute *(applicable for legacy SharePoint online storefront and external integrations)*
+### Additional attribute metadata options

+> [!NOTE]
+> These attribute metadata options are only applicable to legacy SharePoint online storefront and external integrations.
+For more information about these attribute metadata options, see [Overview of the search schema in SharePoint Server 2013](/SharePoint/search/search-schema-overview).

 The following are the remaining attribute metadata options on the **Attributes** form: